ghartman1620/alma-exercise-hartman/README.md

 * EmotionJS for component styling.
 I don't have a strong opinions between css-in-js versus module CSS and emotion versus any other css-in-js library.
 However, I do prefer both to global styles.
 Global stylesheets make it very easy for developers to mistakenly overwrite one anothers' styles in a growing application, while module CSS and css-in-js ensure that the CSS a developer writes only affects the component for which it was written.
 * JsonForms for building the case submission form in a configuration driven way.
 I'd not used JsonForms before, and I enjoyed reducing the amount of code necessary to implement a form - a very common task.
 In my past experience, I've written helper components to make object configuration based forms, and JsonForms handled this nicely.

+## Code Source Notes
+* I've bootstrapped much of my code with create-next-app and documentation examples from the redux-toolkit, nextjs, and jsonforms sites.
+Many comments left by documentation authors remain - in cases where I did draw code verbatim from other sources, I see no reason to obfuscate that fact.

 ## Future Functional Improvements
 In addition to the listed functional requirements that were not yet implemented, additional future functional improvements that I would like to add:
 * The loading experience when submitting a case is very poor and it's unclear that anything is happening.
 This should certainly be improved to at least add a simple loading spinner.